- Check out Jason Friedman’s website

 And then, when we brought on the new company we ended up with offices in 15 cities around the world.
 It was very quick.
 The idea of also doing mergers and acquisitions, we started buying some businesses that were in key geographic locations where we needed a presence because we already had some clients and we hadn’t have local talent to service them, who had client relationships, who had good staff and team members, who culturally would fit with our organization.

 It was good, a great learning experience.
 I was excited about it.
-I had not done a lot of purchases of other companies.
-Most of my experience, I’d sold a business or two but I never bought a business.
+I had not done a lot of purchases from other companies.
+For most of my experience, I’d sold a business or two but I never bought a business.
 So, it was exciting for me from the… I’m a learner.
 I love learning, so, it was exciting to be able to go out and learn about the buying process, about doing business.

 Really do, I mean we did business, we did installations and we did client work in different countries but we never had a business that was based in another country, like the cultures and the customs.
 I was excited about all of that and I was okay with that.
 But what I didn’t realize was that, I would completely lose control of my baby and that I would no longer really have a say.
 I was CEO but it was not the same as when it was my company.

 Olivier Roland: Because you started alone, your company was 100% yours.